Bangor University - North Wales Clinical Psychology Programme

 Please check the Clearing House website for information on Fitness to Practice, DBS checks and safeguarding.

-• We do ask you to declare any convictions, cautions, whether you are bound over on barring decisions, at the time we offer you an interview.
+• When we invite you for an interview, you are asked to declare any convictions, cautions, whether you are bound over on barring decisions.

 Equal Opportunities

-Being able to speak Welsh is a desirable characteristic in the person specification of a NWCPP trainee clinical psychologist, as a significant proportion of clients has Welsh as their first language.
-Being a Welsh speaker is therefore considered a desirable skill and hence when two candidates have similar scores (similar to two decimal points) during shortlisting or interview stage, and one candidate is a Welsh speaker, the Welsh speaker will be offered of an interview or training place.
+Being able to speak Welsh is a desirable characteristic in the person specification of a NWCPP trainee clinical psychologist, as a significant proportion of clients have Welsh as their first language.
+Being a Welsh speaker is therefore considered a desirable skill and hence when two candidates have similar scores (similar to two decimal points) during the shortlisting or interview stage, and one candidate is a Welsh speaker, the Welsh speaker will be offered an interview or training place.
+Please be aware that if you have indicated that you are a fluent Welsh speaker, and you are invited for interview, you will be assigned a Welsh-speaking host who will speak with you in Welsh.

 Contextual admissions